chenxin1996/SVHSS/README.md

 # SVHSS
-The implement of SVHSS scheme
+The code of SVHSS scheme